jaycetde/attach-middleware/README.md

 returns `this`

-### .run(args*)
+### .run(args*, [callback])

 Send arguments through the middleware stack

+If the last argument is a function, it is treated as a callback.
+This function should accept an err and all arguments passed to `.run` (except the callback function)

 returns `this`

 ### next

-The `next` or `callback` function passed to each middleware must be called to run the next middleware.
+The `next` or `callback` function passed to each middleware must be called to run the next middleware and eventually, the callback.
 When calling `next`, the first argument should be an error or null.
 Any additional arguments will overwrite the arguments for the rest of the middleware:

 ```javascript